Oil Paint

 Linseed Oil

-After turps, probably the best known of the oil painting mediums.
-On its own gives colors a high gloss.
+After turps, probably the best-known oil painting medium.
+On its own, it gives colors a high gloss.
 Added to colors, it produces a glaze effect.
 Used 50/50 with turpentine or low-odor thinners, it provides a suitable, general-purpose paint medium for oil painting.
 Slows down drying time.
-It can go a little more yellow over some time than some oils.
+It can go a little more yellow over time than some oils.

 White spirit